Frequently Asked Questions

 How do I know if I'm enrolled in the program and which option I'm enrolled in?

-Check your most recent electricity bill.
+Check your most recent electric bill.
 If you are enrolled in Sutton Power Choice, your electricity supplier will be listed as Constellation.

-To check which program option you are enrolled in, look at the price that is used to calculate the supply services portion of your bill.
+To check which program option you are enrolled in, look at the price that is used to calculate the Supply Services charge on your bill.
 Compare it to the Sutton Power Choice prices.
 Remember that your bill presents your supply price in dollars per kWh, while most other resources, including the National Grid website and this website, will typically provide your program price in cents per kWh.

 Who is eligible to participate in Sutton Power Choice?

 All metered electricity customers within the geographic boundaries of Sutton are eligible to participate.
-All new National Grid Basic Service customers in Sutton will be automatically enrolled within a few months of opening their electricity account.
+All new National Grid Basic Service customers in Sutton will be eligible for automatic enrollment within a few months of opening their electricity account.
+Before being automatically enrolled, you will receive a notice by mail from the Town with program details, including how to opt out if you do not wish to participate.

 I have signed my own contract with an electricity supplier.
 Can I participate?